vaguilera/mesher/README.md

 If the mesh doesn't have normals or texture coordinates, they are simply not included.
 Every value is little-endian encoded.
+Only triangular meshes are supported in OBJ

 # ToDo
 - Add command flag to select meshes to export (currently evey mesh in the 3DS file is included)
-- Add support for OBJ files
 - Add command flag to skip normals generation